attamatti/automated_model_gen_rln3p1/README.txt

 	--apix		<number>	Angstrom/pixel
-	--boxsize	<number>	Estimated box size to be used for refinement --raw_data	<directory>	The name of the directory where the raw data are
+	--boxsize	<number>	Estimated box size to be used for refinement --raw_data	<directory>	The name of the directory where the raw data are --nozip				This arguments tells it to download Matt's latest version

 	Optional arguments:
 	--cryolo_model  <modelfile.h5>  Full path to Custom trained crYOLO model to use otherwise will use the